 1. Wear // Tear

 CMC: 3 (2 and 1)

-As mentioned previously, sometimes simple really is best.
+Sometimes simple really is best.
 Red Wear and White Tear provide uncomplicated but potent effects, and casting both halves only needs three mana.
-Wear takes two and destroys a target artifact; Tear uses one and destroys a target enchantment.
+Wear simply shatters an artifact; Tear annihilates an enchantment.

 Both halves would be viable on their own, and being able to play them together really cements their competitive status.
-Enchantments and artifacts are encountered in just about every deck; being able to destroy one or two with a single spell at a low price removes multiple obstacles in one fell swoop and makes this a no-brainer for my red/white builds.
-If you're still not convinced, remember that like many fused spells, these are both instants and can activate at any time.
-I highly recommend them for any Mountains/Plains blend, especially since you can snag them for around a dollar on Amazon.
+Enchantments and especially artifacts are encountered in just about every deck; being able to destroy one or two with a single spell at instant speed severely punishes your opponent's supporters.

 Which card do you prefer?